13 Signs You Have An Emotionally Abusive Parent

 Impact Of Emotional Abuse In A Parent-Child Relationship

-Emotional abuse can leave invisible scars and a lasting impression on a child’s psyche.
+Emotional abuse from parents can leave invisible scars and a lasting impression on a child’s psyche.
 This behavior can lead a child to develop problems such as:

 - Inability to develop nurturing relationships